Publish your container image to Container Registry

 - Learned ways to debug running containers.

 - Ran containers based on images pulled from Google Artifact Registry.

 Finish your quest

-This self-paced lab is part of the quest.
+This self-paced lab is part of the Deploy to Kubernetes in Google Cloud quest.
 A quest is a series of related labs that form a learning path.
 Completing this quest earns you a badge to recognize your achievement.
 You can make your badge or badges public and link to them in your online resume or social media account.
 Enroll in this quest or any quest that contains this lab and get immediate completion credit.
 See the Google Cloud Skills Boost catalog to see all available quests.